cdreetz/on-call-agent-durable-obj/README.md

+# Agentic Durable Environments

+The new standard for agentic evaluation and environments

 ## About

 This is an example of a stateful and actionable agent environment with Cloudflare Durable Objects.
 The DO can be found at src/new_entry.py and contains things like the environment state, ways to initialize state in a way that attempts to resemble a real world state, an entry point defined by an on_fetch(), and a series of tools that allow for interacting with different components of the state and environment data.